Penne with Bacon, Black Pepper, and Tomato (Easiest Pasta)

 Do I Have to Use Penne Pasta?

 Penne rigate is my go-to.
-I like how its hollow inside really absorbs the tomato sauce and, if you’re really lucky, a lardon or a strip of bacon.
+I like how its hollow inside absorbs the tomato sauce and, if you’re really lucky, a lardon or a strip of bacon.

 But one of the great things about dishes such as this bacon tomato pasta is that they’re adaptable.
 You could just as easily use spaghetti, rigatoni, bucatini, or farfalle.
 Just pay attention to the cooking time as it may vary.